-As a result of this, many of his disciples returned to their former way of life and no longer accompanied him.
-Jesus then said to the Twelve, "Do you also want to leave?"
 Simon Peter answered him, "Master, to whom shall we go?
 You have the words of eternal life.
 We have come to believe and are convinced that you are the Holy One of God."

 As human power and authority has the tendency to disappoint, God's authority can penetrate through the most hopeless of situations.
-Many in recovery advise newcomers not to leave before the miracle happens, which implies that the true gift of recovery is the personal freedom that accompanies a life surrendered to Christ.
-Perseverance through trials and temptation in our addiction recovery will offer spiritual growth and confidence to stand firmly in our faith.
+Many in recovery advise newcomers "don't leave before the miracle happens," which implies that the true gift of recovery is the personal freedom that accompanies a life surrendered to Christ.
+Perseverance through trials and temptation in our recovery journey will offer spiritual growth and confidence to stand firmly in our faith.

-United in Christ, we can look back upon where we've come from and share the feelings of the Israelites from this week's first reading:
+United in Christ, we can look back upon where we've come from and share the feelings of the Israelites from this week's First Reading:

-For it was the LORD, our God, who brought us and our fathers up out of the land of Egypt, out of a state of slavery.
+For it was the Lord, our God, who brought us and our fathers up out of the land of Egypt, out of a state of slavery.
 He performed those great miracles before our very eyes and protected us along our entire journey and among the peoples through whom we passed.

-Therefore we also will serve the LORD, for he is our God.
+Therefore we also will serve the Lord, for he is our God.